Content

 1. What are the reporting requirements?

-Reporting requirements are outlined on pages 266-269 of this document.
+Reporting requirements are outlined on pages 266-269 of an Amendment to House Bill 3817PDF Document.

 Measurement of Success